 All prices include 100% cotton bed linen, towels, heating and electricity, plus a welcome bottle of wine and biscuits to help you get your break off to a relaxing start.

-This self-catering holiday cottage is equipped with central heating and appliances include a TV and Wifi.
+This self-catering holiday cottage is equipped with central heating and appliances include a TV, DVD player and Wifi.
 The kitchen is well equipped with an electric oven, four ring ceramic hob with extractor, fridge with three drawer freezer underneath and a slim-line dishwasher.

 A travel cot and high chair are available from the property owners on request at the time of booking.